ansh07shiv/Equation-Solving/README.md

 Equation Solving using Machine learning
-:- Digit Recognition using random forest classifier
+Digit Recognition using random forest classifier
-:- Image Preprocessing
+Image Preprocessing
-:- Flask API to deploy model on IBM Cloud
+Flask API to deploy model on IBM Cloud
+Done as part of Deloitte Hackathon.